-In case you use interactive legends (eg: users can click on the icon for a data series to hide it and focus on the other series), make sure you mention this clearly in the sub-caption.
+If you use interactive legends (e.g., users can click on the icon for a data series to hide it and focus on the other series), make sure you mention this clearly in the sub-caption.
 Your user may overlook this feature if you do not specify it.
 [See our Interactive Legends in action.]

 Sometimes you may need to pack in more information for a specific data plot.
-Adding all the information in your chart labels will make your chart look cluttered.
+Adding all the information to your chart labels will make your chart look cluttered.

-They will reveal the additional information only on hover over the specific data plot and will keep your chart clutter-free.
+They will reveal the additional information only by hovering over the specific data plot and will keep your chart clutter-free.

-This text element comes into play primarily when an information dashboard is used to display your data and the user is required to navigate between multiple pages.
+This text element comes into play primarily when an information dashboard displays your data, and the user can navigate between multiple pages.
 Designers prefer to use icons for navigation.
-It serves multiple purposes―creates an element of visual interest, transcends language barriers and is suggestive of the functionality or contents of the specific page.
+It serves several purposes and creates an element of visual interest, transcends language barriers, and suggests the functionality or contents of the specific page.

 However, it is best to use labeled icons for navigation ―a small icon followed by a 1-2 word description.
 This ensures that your new users are not left guessing the meaning of those icons/symbols.

-As Enrico Bertini, Assistant Professor at NYU, point out in one of his article ‘Text makes visualization alive.
+As Enrico Bertini, Assistant Professor at NYU, points out in his article, ‘Text makes visualization alive.
 It gives meaning to what you see.’
-By using these 5 text elements more effectively, you can make your data visualization more meaningful and make it easier for the user to derive insights from them.
+Using these five text elements more effectively makes your data visualization more meaningful and easier for users to derive insights.

-Do you think texts are important in a data visualization?
+Do you think texts are essential in data visualization?
 How do you use them to enhance your data viz?
 Share your thoughts in the comment section below.